caltechlibrary/dataset/how-to/working-with-gsheets.md

 so yours will be different.
 We are going to need that number later.

 Look at the bottom of the Google Sheet window.
 You'll see the tab for your sheet.
+By default this is named "Sheet1", since I chose to replace my current empty sheet it named my sheet "zbs-cast-list" as that was the name of the file I imported.
-By default this is named "Sheet1".
-You'll also need to know this name.
+You'll need to know the sheet name as well as they sheet ID.

 ### Setting up authorization to access your Google Sheet